wallstation13/wallstation13/wallstation_modules/guidelines.md

   First, create your module folder.
 E.g. `wallstation_modules/modules/lavalandmob`

-  And then you'd want to create sub-folders for each component.
-E.g. `/code` for code and `/sounds` for sound files and `/icons` for any icon files.
+Next,  create sub-folders for each component.
+E.g. `/code` for code,  `/sounds` for sound files and `/icons` for any icon files.

   After doing this, you'll want to set your references within the code.